soundwanders/yamabiko/posts/2023-09-10-initial-entry.md

 # The beginning of our journey

 This is the start of our blogging expedition.
-Today we built this site using mendhak's `Eleventy Satisfaction` template, then we tinkered with the Bun JavaScript runtime because it's fun to try new things.
+Today we built this site using mendhak's `Eleventy Satisfactory` template, then we tinkered with the Bun JavaScript runtime because it's fun to try new things.

 *fin* ᓚᘏᗢ